prashant-kikani/prashant-kikani.github.io/_posts/2021-6-12-meaning-of-life.markdown

 ---

 Life is finite, as everyone knows.
 And in this finite amount of time we have got in this world, what should we work on?
 With whom we should spend our precious time with?
-Answer to these is mostly subjective, but let's try to think about it.
+Answer to these is mostly subjective, there is no right or wrong answer, but let's try to think about it.

 Some of you may know about the belief of <a href="https://iep.utm.edu/nihilism/" target="_blank">Nihilism</a> which conveys that, almost everything in life is meaningless.
 There's no point of doing anything as eventually nothing matters.
 Basically, kind of a pessimistic view of life.
 Let's see if there's a better way to look at it.